-What Can a Handyman Do in Sarasota, Florida?
+What Can a Handyman Do Without a License in Sarasota, Florida?

 In Sarasota, Florida, most “handyman” work is legal without a state contractor license only when it stays strictly non-structural and does not require a building permit; Florida’s commonly-cited handyman allowance is for minor repairs under $500 (labor + materials) under the state’s contractor law.
 The moment the work is structural, permitted, or involves regulated trades (electrical, plumbing, HVAC, roofing), you generally need the appropriate Florida contractor license (or to work under a licensed contractor) and must follow local permitting rules in the City of Sarasota and Sarasota County.